Login | Register

 The government has also had to bail out three heavily indebted financial subsidiaries of CL Financial, a conglomerate with interests in media, energy, spirits, banking, insurance and real estate around the Caribbean.
 Reimbursing its policy holders has become a major concern for both the government and CLICO's former investors.

 Despite the economic challenges, Trinidad remains the business leader in the region.
-The immediate focus of the new government is to revitalise the economy to stave off the effects of borrowing for recurrent expenditure and create avenues for long-term sustainable development.
-Diversification, particularly in the non-energy sector, seems particularly urgent since the US-based Ryder Scott Petroleum consultants unveiled a report in July that said that without any new finds, T&T’s gas reserves would be exhausted in 2020.
-The report showed that since 2000, proven natural gas reserves have declined from 19.7 trillion cubic feet (tcf) to 14.4 tcf in 2009, and that probable reserves stood at 7.8 tcf and possibly were 5.9 tcf of gas.
+The immediate focus of the government is to revitalise the economy to stave off the effects of borrowing for recurrent expenditure and create avenues for long-term sustainable development.
+Diversification, particularly in the non-energy sector, seems particularly urgent since the US-based Ryder Scott Petroleum consultants have said that without any new finds, T&T’s gas reserves would be exhausted in 2020.
+Their reports showed that since 2000, proven natural gas reserves have declined from 19.7 trillion cubic feet (tcf) to 12.24 tcf in 2013, and that probable reserves stood at 5.526 tcf and possibly were 6.116 tcf of gas.

-The previous large-scale projects planned by the previous administration for an aluminium smelter in La Brea and infrastructure for a rapid rail system have been either been scrapped (the smelter) or placed under greater scrutiny for feasibility and efficiency (as with the rapid rail system, existing water taxi system, and construction projects like the National Academies for the Performing Arts).
+The previous large-scale projects planned by the previous administration for an aluminium smelter in La Brea and infrastructure for a rapid rail system have been either been scrapped (the smelter) or placed under greater scrutiny for feasibility and efficiency (as with the rapid rail system, and existing water taxi system).

 Efforts are being made to boost the tourism sector as part of the economic diversification programme.
 In 2009, the government implemented stimulus and upgrade projects for the islands' tourism stakeholders, particularly in the accommodation sector.

 Undoubtedly, high inflation will remain a key policy concern in the coming years.
-Headline inflation and high food prices remain the islands' biggest challenges for average citizens.
-Inflation had passed 16% by August 2010, the highest rate in over a decade.
+Headline inflation and high food prices remain the islands’ biggest challenges for average citizens.
+Inflation had passed 16% by August 2010, the highest rate in over a decade, and now hover around 8-9%.
 These inflationary pressures have impacted most dramatically on the construction and food and agricultural sectors.
-Between 1998 and 2008, food imports have increased by approximately 69% while exports increased by just 3%; food import costs are more than double revenue from exports.
-A number of initiatives, especially aimed at encouraging young people into agriculture, are now coming on stream in an effort to curb this trend.
+Between 1998 and 2008, food imports increased by approximately 69% while exports increased by just 3%; food import costs grew to more than double revenue from exports.
+A number of initiatives, especially aimed at encouraging young people into agriculture, are coming on stream in an effort to curb this trend.

-At a business luncheon in Miami, Prime Minister Kamla Persad-Bissessar urged businesspeople to invest in Trinidad and Tobago.
-She spoke of her young government’s plans to develop industrial downstream programmes in methanol, ammonia and steel as well as renewable energy.
-She also revealed her cabinet’s approval for a National Innovation System Management to make the country more competitive and innovative in its current industries.
+Prime Minister Kamla Persad-Bissessar has urged businesspeople to invest in Trinidad and Tobago, and has promised to develop industrial downstream programmes in methanol, ammonia and steel as well as renewable energy, and a goal to make the country more competitive and innovative in its current industries.

 Nonetheless, Trinidad remains a regional business hub and continues to forge partnerships with international investors on favourable terms, and that should continue long into the future.